Yara-Leone/Yara-Leone_SUPSI_project/README.md

 All required input datasets are provided as a compressed archive (`inputs.zip`) located in the `inputs/` directory.
 Before running the scripts, the archive must be extracted so that the original directory structure is preserved.

-## Structure (CIPAIS project)
+## Structure

-- `sentinel3/`
+### (CIPAIS project)
-  - STAC inventory & download (OLCI L1 EFR)
+- `1_1_landsat_GEEforCIPAIS.py/`
-  - Chl-a processing (C2RCC, SIMILE protocol)
+Landsat thermal products are retrieved via STAC and processed to derive land surface temperature using the Barsi atmospheric correction

-  - Validation against reference maps
+- `2_1_download_OLCI1EFR.py/` & `2_2_processing_OLCI1EFR.py`

-- `landsat/`
+Sentinel-3 OLCI Level-1 EFR products are retrieved via STAC and processed for chlorophyll-a using the C2RCC algorithm following the SIMILE protocol

-  - STAC inventory & download & LST processing (Barsi atmospheric correction)
+- `1_2_landsat_comparisonsmaps.py/` & `2_3_OL1EFR_comparisonmaps.py`
-  - Validation against reference data
+The processed images are compared with reference images from 2024 in order to validate the processing workflow.

 ### (heat islands project)
-- `sentinel3/`
+- `3_1_heatislands_landsat_GEEdownload.py`
-  - STAC inventory & download
+STAC-based inventory and data download

-- `landsat/`
+- `3_2_heatislands_sen3_download.py`
-  - STAC inventory & download
+STAC-based inventory and data download

 ## Requirements